PBFuzz: Agentic Directed Fuzzing for PoV Generation: Introduction

 \section{Introduction}

-Generating a proof-of-vulnerability (PoV) input that triggers a vulnerability at target code location(s) is a critical task in software security.
-Such inputs are essential for vulnerability verification, reproduction, triage, patch validation, and regression testing.
-The state-of-the-art (SOTA) approach for this task is directed greybox fuzzing, where, instead of trying to maximize overall code coverage \cite{fioraldi2020aflpp,honggfuzz,serebryany2016continuous}, directed greybox fuzzers (DGFs) aim to generate test inputs to exercise \emph{specific functionalities} or \emph{vulnerable code locations} in the program under test (PUT)~\cite{wang2020sok, weissberg2024sok}.
+Generating a proof-of-vulnerability (PoV) input that triggers a vulnerability is a critical task in software security.
+The state-of-the-art (SOTA) approach for this task is directed greybox fuzzing, where, instead of trying to maximize overall code coverage \cite{fioraldi2020aflpp,honggfuzz,serebryany2016continuous}, directed greybox fuzzers (DGFs) aim to generate test inputs to exercise \emph{specific functionalities} or \emph{vulnerable code locations} in the program under test (PUT)~\cite{weissberg2024sok}.
+DGFs have been applied in various scenarios, including static analysis alarms verification~\cite{bao2025alarms}, bug reproduction~\cite{kim2023dafl, lee2021constraint, huang2022beacon}, patch validation~\cite{bohme2017directed, chen2018hawkeye, du2022windranger}, commit testing~\cite{xiang2024critical}, and regression testing~\cite{zhu2021regression}.

 DGFs typically follow a two-step process.
-First, they perform static analysis to extract guidance (e.g., a distance metric for reaching the target locations) from the PUT's low-level program structures such as the control-flow graph (CFG), definition-use graph (DUG), and data-flow graph~\cite{wang2020sok,weissberg2024sok}.
+First, they perform static analysis to extract guidance (e.g., a distance metric) on how to reach the target location(s) from the PUT's low-level program structures such as the control-flow graph (CFG), definition-use graph (DUG), and data-flow graph~\cite{weissberg2024sok}.
 During fuzzing, DGFs use this guidance to evaluate generated inputs, prioritize scheduling of seeds that are more likely to reach the target, and perform more mutations on those seeds.
 Intuitively, one might expect DGFs to excel at reaching target locations faster.
 However, recent research~\cite{bao2025alarms,she2024fox,huang2023titan,geretto2025libaflgo} has shown that DGFs struggle to generate PoV inputs; in some cases, they even underperform coverage-guided fuzzers like AFL++~\cite{fioraldi2020aflpp, fioraldi2022libafl}.
-For example, our experimental results (\autoref{fig:fuzzer-comparison}) on the Magma benchmark show that AFLGo can trigger only 41 CVEs, while AFL++ with Cmplog triggered 49.
+In fact, our experimental results (\autoref{fig:fuzzer-comparison}) on the Magma benchmark show that AFLGo can trigger only 41 CVEs, while AFL++ with Cmplog triggered 49.
 These results suggest that, despite their goal-oriented design, DGFs are neither particularly effective nor efficient at generating PoV inputs.